dpwoert/magic-circle/readme.md

 # ![Logo of Magic Circle](https://raw.github.com/dpwoert/magic-circle/develop/docs/assets/logo.png)

-This is my attempt of creating a tool for my creative development needs.
-It's a multifunctional editor inspired by tools like dat.GUI, Unity and Framer.
-It works as StorybookJS but then for creative coding.
-It is a very small bit of code (~5kb, no external dependencies) to add to a project but it allows you to use a fully extensible editor.
+This is my attempt at creating a tool for my creative development needs.
+It's a multi-functional user interface inspired by tools like dat.GUI, Unity and Framer.
+Think Storybook.js, but then for creative coding.
+It is a very small bit of code (~5kb, no external dependencies) to add to a project but it allows you to create a fully extensible user interface with tools to play with your project.

-The aim of this editor is not only to allow for easier and quicker development but also to promote collaboration and playfulness inside teams.
+The aim of this tool is not only to allow for easier and quicker development but also to promote collaboration and playfulness inside teams.
 Everyone should be able to play with the tech you make and add a meaningful contribution.
 You don't need to be a coder to improve a piece of creative tech.
-With this tool, people can play and share their results.
+With this tool people can play with your project and share their results.

 I named this tool **Magic Circle**, which according to Huizinga (Homo Ludens, 1938) is the place where _play_ takes place.
 A place whereby the rules and reality that guard normal life have been suspended ([read more here](https://uxdesign.cc/why-play-can-improve-the-interdisciplinary-collaboration-in-your-team-8d7fd1ce32f8)).